bralvis2/My-First-Portfolio/README.md

 ![The bottom portion of the deployed application](./img/img-3.jpeg)

 ## Credits
-Thamk you to Leah for teaching us and providing me with plenty of examples to refrence.
+Thank you to Leah for teaching us and providing me with plenty of examples to reference.
 Thank you to the TA's Ian, Diem, and Ty for their help along the way.
-Additionally, thank you to my collegues for asking questions that helped me too!
+Additionally, thank you to my colleagues for asking questions that helped me too!

 Image Credits:
 Main Banner Image: https://burst.shopify.com/photos/abstract-blue?c=api-colorful